blorente/books/index.md

 # Want a Free Short Story?

-The best introduction to my writing in **"The Promotion"**, a short story set in the world of Decorat.
+The best introduction to my writing is **"The Promotion"**, a short story set in the world of Decorat.
 Good news is, you can get it for free!

 Just subscribe to my newsletter below.